 - The Institute of Physics - Offers information on the next steps for physics graduates.

 - The Guardian - An insight into physics-related career areas and postgraduate courses from The Guardian.

 When applying to graduate roles or further study opportunities, being able to offer relevant examples of work experience will greatly enhance your chances of success.

 Engaging in any opportunities available to you will boost your future applications.
-Options include undertaking an an industrial placement as part of your degree, getting involved with specialist groups and membership to professional institutions, such as the Institute of Physics.
+Options include undertaking an industrial placement as part of your degree, getting involved with specialist groups and membership to professional institutions, such as the Institute of Physics.
 You can also gain transferable skills, such as teamwork, leadership and communication skills through part-time work.

 Overall, the key to success when looking to gain experience is to prepare thoroughly, carry out research and to organise your placement, internship or volunteering opportunity in good time.

 As part of your degree programme you may have the opportunity to take part in a salaried placement year, either in the UK or overseas to gain proven industrial experience by the time you graduate.
 This will provide you with an invaluable insight into working life and offer a unique opportunity to apply the knowledge and skills you are learning as part of your studies.